Skip to content

 Award Badges

-How do you know you need an injury lawyer in South Dakota?
-It isn’t always an easy question to answer but there are several reasons as to why you would.
+If you have been injured in an accident and are in need of legal assistance, contact our South Dakota injury lawyer today.
 Injuries happen every day and while many are things you can take care of at home without the loss of wages or even death, there are many that can cause serious distress.

 Here at The Law Offices of Clayborne, Loos, and Sabers we take on a variety of injury cases, making us well versed in how to help you.
 It can be difficult to know where to start with an injury case and that is where we come in.
 If you are still wondering if you have a case then don’t hesitate to reach out to our team today.